 Treatment Options for Prostate Cancer Recurrence

-The two treatment options for prostate cancer that has recurred after prostatectomy are radiation and hormone therapy.
+The two treatment options for advanced prostate cancer that has recurred after prostatectomy are radiation and hormone therapy.
 Some physicians recommend radiation therapy alone, while others suggest a combination of radiation and hormone therapy.
 In many cases, physicians suggest starting radiation therapy for prostate cancer when the PSA level rises above 0.2 ng/mL and remains there for two consecutive readings.
 Hormone therapy often is not started unless the PSA level rises above 0.4 ng/mL, however, each case is unique and so you need to consult with your healthcare provider.